dvklopfenstein/pmidcite/doc/images/README_twitter.md

 ## Who created pmid2cite.com?
-https://www.pmid2cite.com/ looks really useful and is great for non-CLI (Command Line Interface) researchers, but it is unclear who created it.
+https://www.pmid2cite.com/ looks useful for non-CLI (Command Line Interface) researchers, but it is unclear who created it.

-There is no "About Us" or "Our Team" section.
+There is no "About Us" or "Our Team" section:

 When you click on the [privacy policy](https://www.iubenda.com/privacy-policy/87688178)
 ![pmid2cite.com](pmid2cite_com.png)